Bharathkasyap/Splunk_Notes/src/Splunk_MCQ.md

 ```
 <details><summary>
 **Answer:** </summary>
-Identifies the data repository to search in
+C. Identifies the data repository to search in

 </details>